C Foreign language interface

 The automatic translation between Ciao and C types is defined for some simple but useful Prolog types (like atoms and strings) and for a collection of reserved Prolog types (ctypes) that reflect C types.

-The names (and meaning) of the types known for performing that translation are to be found in Foreign Language Interface Properties; they are also summarized below (Prolog types are listed first and the corresponding C types after them):
+The names (and meaning) of the types known for performing that translation are to be found in Foreign language interface properties; they are also summarized below (Prolog types are listed first and the corresponding C types after them):

 • c_short, c_ushort, c_int, c_uint, c_long, c_ulong, c_uintptr, c_size